aschey/bubbleprompt/docs/docs/01-Intro.md

   It should parse the text that the user entered and return a [Bubbletea model](https://github.com/charmbracelet/bubbletea/tree/master/tutorials/basics#the-model).
   Bubbleprompt will then pause and allow the new model to take over the event loop until it returns `tea.Quit`.
 - **Update** - This is the standard update method used in the standard Bubbletea event loop.

+### Suggestion manager

+A **suggestion manager** handles the logic reponsible for rendering the suggestion list.
+It fulfills the [Manager](https://github.com/aschey/bubbleprompt/blob/main/suggestion/manager.go) interface.
+Bubbleprompt provides one implementation which renders the suggestions in a dropdown list below the input.

 ### Renderer